apify/apify-client-python/README.md

 # Apify API client for Python

 This will be an official client for [Apify API](https://www.apify.com/docs/api/v2).
-It's still work in progress, so please stay tuned.
+It's still work in progress, so please don't use it yet!